The Best Water Bottles

 The CamelBak’s storable straw doesn’t have issues with potential leaks because it is easily folded back when not in use.
 The uncentered design of the cap loop can affect the outcome of a drop depending on how it happens to be dropped, but in our testing it fared well.
 The CamelBak is a well-designed bottle overall that’s easy to use, but the straw makes it pretty difficult to ensure a proper cleaning, putting it further down on our list.

 The Klean Kanteen was an easy #1 pick out of the three finalists.
-The mouth was much bigger, and easier to fill with ice and water and to drink from.
-It also had a cap with bigger threads for easy opening and closing of the bottle.
+The mouth was much bigger, easier to fill with ice and water and more pleasant to drink from.
+It also had a cap with bigger threads to more easily open and close the bottle.

 You also can’t really appreciate the importance of the bottle’s mouth size until you’re trying to aim it under your fridge’s water dispenser.
-The Klean Kanteen’s mouth is noticeably wider than the other two, which makes it easy for adding ice too.
-All three stainless steel bottles are very basic products and similar in concept except that the Klean Kanteen had better materials and felt like a more polished product making it the clear winner in this category.
+Klean Kanteen sells a version of this bottle with a mouth that’s even wider, but the classic is noticeably wider than the other two bottles we tested.
+It’s easy to sip from, but still easy for adding ice, too.
+All three stainless steel bottles are very basic products and similar in concept, but the Klean Kanteen is built with better materials and feels like a more polished product, making it our clear winner in this category.

 The bottom of all of these bottles were dented in our drop test, which caused a few to wobble on the table.
 However, all remained leakproof afterwards.
-None of these were made to insulate liquids, and all had condensation.
+None of these were made to insulate liquids, and all had condensation running down the outside.
 These are a good cheap route to go if you just need to keep water cold for shorts amount of time.

-The SIGG bottle has a tiny cap and threads which made for a slightly clumsy operation and was the only one that couldn’t fit ice in the mouth unless it was crushed.
-This bottle dented slightly on the bottom in our drop test but still sat perfectly flat on a table.
+The aluminum SIGG bottle is lightweight, but it has a tiny cap and threads.
+This made for a slightly clumsy opening and closing, and was the only bottle in this category that couldn’t fit ice in the mouth unless it was crushed.
+The aluminum dented slightly on the bottom in our drop test but still sat perfectly flat on a table.
 Even though it can’t fit ice, this bottle felt a little more polished than the Cheeki bottle.

 The Cheeki was the largest stainless steel bottle we tested, perhaps contributing to the amount it was dented in our drop test.
 This bottle was noticeably uneven and even wobbled on the table after this test.
 Its mouth was large enough to fit ice cubes in, but the usage of the flip top lid is a bit awkward because of its small size and poor design.
 In terms of quality of materials, this bottle was easily the worst when you examine the cap material, design, and loop material.

-We loved the Thermos Intak bottle, ranking it our top plastic water bottle.
-The flip top lid and single-handed use was a pretty big factor that set the model apart.
+We loved the Thermos – Intak, ranking it our top plastic water bottle.
+The flip top lid and single-handed use were pretty big factors that helped set this model apart.
 It’s tough to beat that convenience.